FMeinicke/Bingo_App/README.md

   }
 }
 ```
-Later I stumbled across the `Repeater` QML object which essentially does the exact same thing while being less and better readable code.
+Later, I stumbled across the `Repeater` QML object which essentially does the exact same thing while being better readable and less code.
 The `Repeater` allows you to create any number of similar items.
 It uses a model and a delegate.
 For each item in the model a delegate is instantiated.